CALM-LMU/YeastMateDocs/docs/getstarted.md

 ## Retraining the model

 You can start a training run of the model on your own data after annotating it like above.
 This may boost performance of the model on your specific dataset.
-Note that this only works with the Docker backend, and at least one fast GPU is recommended for acceptable training times.
+You need to setup a [Python environment](./environment.md), and at least one fast GPU is recommended for acceptable training times.

 Check [Train on your data](./train.md) for more information on training on your data.